FitzSW/HF_HeH/README.md

 file lines), and may not work if run without them.

 For linear algebra functionality, C++/Eigen is used, so it is assumed that you have a C++ compiler and it has access to the Eigen library header files.
-One should compile the file Matrix_IO/cc_exec.cc to an executable called "cc_matrix_handler" which will be called within the main program for finding transformation matrices.
+If you don't have the header files, then find them here https://gitlab.com/libeigen/eigen, and place the directory "Eigen" inside the directory "Matrix\_IO".
+Lastly, run the command `./eigen_adaptor.sh`

+To build and run the project, run `./build.sh` in the main directory.
+The output will be written to "hf\_out.out"

 ### References